blogmarketing/blogmarketing.github.io/_posts/2024-02-03-the-ultimate-guide-to-creating-an-online-course.md

 Beyond selecting a dedicated course platform, an alternative avenue is publishing your online courses directly on your website.
 Despite initial apprehension, this option grants you greater control over content and branding, allowing full ownership of both content and student data.
 Additionally, you can sidestep the revenue-sharing model imposed by third-party learning platforms.

 However, before venturing into website publishing, it's crucial to ensure your web hosting can meet the demands of hosting a learning hub.
-Opt for a reliable web hosting provider, such as Web.com, offering scalable hosting plans tailored to businesses of various sizes.
+Opt for a reliable web hosting provider, such as Blogmarketing, offering scalable hosting plans tailored to businesses of various sizes.
 These plans provide specific features and ample server resources to establish a website capable of hosting a comprehensive online academy, ensuring online presence and protection against cyber threats.

 ## Step 4: Build and launch your course